 Side note about Finnish swearing

-This recipe makes two braids.
+This recipe makes three braids or if you prefer two larger braids.
 One I’m bringing to Master’s Swimming this morning to present to a Finnish swimming mate, Jarkko.
 Every swim practice I google a Finnish word and try it out on my pal.
 Today’s is “jumalauta” which translates to holy shit, or God help me, a good word to use after a tough kick set.
 (Jarkko hates kick.)

 - 1 tsp. kosher salt